brylevkirill/notes/Deep Learning.md

   - `notes` <http://www.shortscience.org/paper?bibtexKey=conf/icml/IoffeS15>

-#### Arpit, Zhou, Kota, Govindaraju - ["Normalization Propagation: A Parametric Technique for Removing Internal Covariate Shift in Deep Networks"](https://arxiv.org/abs/1603.01431)
+#### ["Normalization Propagation: A Parametric Technique for Removing Internal Covariate Shift in Deep Networks"](https://arxiv.org/abs/1603.01431) Arpit, Zhou, Kota, Govindaraju
 >	"While the authors of Batch Normalization identify and address an important problem involved in training deep networks - Internal Covariate Shift - the current solution has certain drawbacks.
 Specifically, BN depends on batch statistics for layerwise input normalization during training which makes the estimates of mean and standard deviation of input (distribution) to hidden layers inaccurate for validation due to shifting parameter values (especially during initial training epochs).
 Also, BN cannot be used with batch-size 1 during training.
 We address these drawbacks by proposing a non-adaptive normalization technique for removing internal covariate shift, that we call Normalization Propagation.
 Our approach does not depend on batch statistics, but rather uses a data-independent parametric estimate of mean and standard-deviation in every layer thus being computationally faster compared with BN.
 We exploit the observation that the pre-activation before Rectified Linear Units follow Gaussian distribution in deep networks, and that once the first and second order statistics of any given dataset are normalized, we can forward propagate this normalization without the need for recalculating the approximate statistics for hidden layers."

 >	"We have proposed a novel algorithm for addressing the problem of Internal Covariate Shift involved during training deep neural networks that overcomes certain drawbacks of Batch Normalization.
 Specifically, we propose a parametric approach that avoids estimating the mean and standard deviation of hidden layers’ input distribution using input data mini-batch statistics (that involve shifting network parameters).
 Instead, NormProp relies on normalizing the statistics of the given dataset and conditioning the weight matrix which ensures normalization done for the dataset is propagated to all hidden layers.
 Thus NormProp does not need to maintain a moving average estimate of batch statistics of hidden layer inputs for validation/test phase, thus being more representative of the entire data distribution (especially during initial training period when parameters change drastically).
 This also enables the use of batch size 1 for training.
 Although we have shown how to apply NormProp in detail for networks with ReLU activation, we have discussed how to extend it for other activations as well.
 We have empirically shown NormProp achieves more stable convergence and hidden layer input distribution over validation set during training, and better/competitive classification performance compared with BN while being faster by omitting the need to compute mini-batch estimate of mean/standard-deviation for hidden layers’ input.
 In conclusion, our approach is applicable alongside any activation function and cost objectives for improving training convergence."